jimilabinfo/bigstory/README.md

 Over the years, JM has been reluctant to invest in technology such as core algorithms.
 Therefore, in terms of rapid acceleration, rapid deceleration, sharp turn, collision detection, etc. based on gsensor, the performance of the product is not good.
 In the field of DVR products, there is almost no investment in any core technology.
 It is very rare in Chinese technology companies.
 R & D personnel of JM Company, and some junior college students.
 Therefore, JM does not look like a technology company, but a trading company.
 JM only conducts integrated development on the basis of GPS and communication chips.
 This has a lot to do with the company's actual controller, Gao,'s academic qualifications, strategic vision, and long-term planning capabilities.
 He learned hardware development, but he could not authorize other executives to make decisions and implement long-term technology strategies.

+## The most amazing thing is that JM stubbornly survived till now
+As the saying goes, a pig can fly if it stands on the wind.
+JM was lucky before, with a little accumulation of capital, technology and talents.
+Although the IPO was stranded several times, although there were many crises several times, JM had the help of noble people before, and there were miracles of turning over again and again.
+However, if the people are scattered, the fortune will also turn around; if the situation changes, the miracle will eventually leave.